 Our search of Court filings did not reveal any Syracuse ambulance lawsuits.

-The trial lawyers at Bottar Leone, PLLC, have decades of experience investigating, prosecuting and trying to verdict all types of ambulance mistake cases, including those arising out of emergency responder errors and where ambulances crash into cars.
+The trial lawyers at Bottar Law, PLLC, have decades of experience investigating, prosecuting and trying to verdict all types of ambulance mistake cases, including those arising out of emergency responder errors and where ambulances crash into cars.
 If you or a loved one have been injured while riding in an ambulance, you and/or your family may be entitled to compensation for lifelong health care, medical expenses, medical bills, loss of income, and pain and suffering.